2025 Festival Schedule

 Craig TABORN Busy Griefs and Endangered Charms

-A concert centered on the West Coast premiere of Busy Griefs and Endangered Charms for flute, clarinet, cello, piano, and electronics by the endlessly inventive composer-pianist Craig Taborn.
-The work is inspired by a dream in which plants awake, blossom, grow, and change as the dreamer walks through a garden.
+A concert centered on the West Coast premiere of Busy Griefs and Endangered Charms for flute, clarinet, percussion, piano, and electronics by the endlessly inventive composer-pianist Craig Taborn.
+The work is inspired by a dream in which plants awake, blossom, grow and change as the dreamer walks through a garden.

 Claire Chase, flute | Festival Artists | Steven Schick, conductor